 But not all the attractions of Ueno Park cost money – the Ueno Toshogu Shrine is a surprise of a golden bauble with a nice red-and-gold pagoda.

->

-> And while you’re over near the pond, there’s a charming small museum called the Shitamachi Museum that lets you wander through the streets and step into the rooms of a bygone Japan.
-This little timewarp takes you back to the Meiji Era (1868-1912), which is after Japan opened to the West, but before any of the world wars took their toll.
+And while we’re over near the pond, there’s a charming small museum called the Shitamachi Museum that lets us wander through the streets and step into the rooms of a bygone Japan.
+This little timewarp will take us back to the Meiji Era (1868-1912), which is after Japan opened to the West, but before any of the world wars took their toll.

->

-> Open: Every day, except closed Tuesdays
+Open: Every day, except closed Tuesdays

 And although I wouldn’t usually recommend wasting precious Japan time visiting a zoo, they do have pandas, so if you insist…

 Open: Six days a week, closed Mondays, on the day after national holidays, and from December 29 – January 1.
 Open other holidays.

 Admission: Adults: ¥600, Seniors (65 & older): ¥300, Students (13-15): ¥20, Children (0-12): Free.